mieubrisse/personal-writing/you-need-an-exobrain/post.md

 We conflate [fear with danger](https://www.youtube.com/watch?v=CemHlHLyFNA&ab_channel=AdamContosCEO).
 We overestimate urgency.
 We get reactive.
 We panic, and create more work for ourselves.

-"Oops... reacted without thinking and now my entire portfolio is Dogecoin."
+"Oops... reacted without thinking and my entire portfolio is now Dogecoin."

-We _can_ think clearly.
-[Kahneman's System 2 thinking](https://en.wikipedia.org/wiki/Thinking,_Fast_and_Slow#:~:text=System%202%3A%20Slow%2C%20effortful%2C%20infrequent%2C%20logical%2C%20calculating%2C%20conscious).
+We _can_ think clearly ([Kahneman's System 2 thinking](https://en.wikipedia.org/wiki/Thinking,_Fast_and_Slow#:~:text=System%202%3A%20Slow%2C%20effortful%2C%20infrequent%2C%20logical%2C%20calculating%2C%20conscious)).

 But it's slow and feels hard, so we often skip it... and suffer the consequences.